INSURANCE

 Tell the truth and understand the fine print.

 When you begin a life insurance policy it’s critical you tell the life insurer all the relevant information about your life circumstances.
-This is known as the duty of disclosure, which is duty outlining what you’re expected to tell the insurance company.
+This is known as the duty to take reasonable care not to make a misrepresentation, which is a duty outlining what you’re expected to tell the insurance company.

 Some of the questions you’ll be asked might seem very personal – or maybe even a minor detail – but they’re all really important, as they help you get the most benefit from your policy.
 The insurer may ask questions related to your: